Flutamide is used on its own, or together with other medicines, or after surgical castration (removal of testes) to treat prostate cancer in men.

 This medicine reduces the size of the tumour by stopping cancer cells from growing.

 Take Flutamide exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 You may take this medicine with or without food.
 Take it at the same time each day.

 Flutamide is available as a tablet or capsule.
 Swallow the tablet or capsule whole with a glass of water.
 Do not divide, chew or crush the tablet or capsule.

 The dose of this medicine will be decided by your doctor.
-Your doctor will advise you on the dosage and treatment timeframe depending on your condition and response to the medication.
+Your doctor will advise you on the treatment timeframe depending on your condition and your response to the medication.